 Here, you will find examples, analyses and tools on how brands can successfully grow in the modern aspirational economy.
 You will learn to shift your brand narrative and competitive strategy, to create and distribute new brand symbols, and to ensure that your brand’s products and services create both monetary and social value.

 It is not only business savvy, but also socially urgent that brands start trading in the modern aspiration economy.
 Overproduction and air travel are killing our planet, and social media addiction and busyness are killing us.

 Accumulating commodities and counting air miles and social media likes are aspiration symbols that reward the bad behavior of companies and individuals.
 We need a new narrative of success, and brands are uniquely positioned to carry it out.
 By their very nature, brands trade in status: they promise us to be younger, more attractive, smarter, happier, more accomplished, richer.
 For the longest time, brands operated according to the Veblen logic that status is linked to wealth and desirability to price.
 Now we all have the opportunity to flip the script and link worth and values to our business success.

-I challenge readers to think how to create, distribute, and deliver social, cultural, and environmental capital when making their business and brand decisions:
+This newsletter will challenge you to think about how to create, distribute, and deliver social, cultural, and environmental capital when making your business and brand decisions:

 Pay attention to how consumers spend their time, money and how they relate to each other, and how these social processes create new forms of cultural, social, and environmental capital

 Understand that values create value: replace traditional status symbols and narratives of success and put forward environmentalism, social responsibility, and cultural knowledge as the new ones